What Is Risk Management Process Step-by-Step

 A proactive

-The infographic below illustrates the essential stages of this process, moving logically from initial identification through to a planned response.
+The infographic below shows the specific stages of this process.
+It follows a logical path from the first moment a risk is identified through to a planned response.

 Figure 1: The iterative steps of the risk management process, highlighting its continuous nature.

-Now, let's delve into each of the five core steps in this universal process, offering practical insights for IT professionals.
+We will now examine the five core steps of this process and provide practical insights for IT professionals.

 The 5 Core Steps of the Risk Management Process